daniel-beet/acme.sh.wiki-clone/Synology-RT1900ac-install-guide.md

 ```
 $ cd /volume1/@appstore/acme.sh
 ```

-get your email, cloudflare account and API (https://www.cloudflare.com/a/account/my-account)
+Configure your credentials for DNS API mode.
+For Cloudflare, you'll need your Cloudflare email and API key (https://www.cloudflare.com/a/account/my-account)

 type this to the shell, replace with the values above
 ```